Corporate Governance

 Status of Audits

-1. Internal Audit
+2. Internal Audit

-The Internal Control Auditing Office is in charge of internal audits, with one manager and three Auditors conducting internal audits of the Company and its subsidiaries throughout the year based on a pre-planned audit schedule.
+The Internal Control and Audit Office is responsible for internal audits, with one manager and three auditors conducting internal audits of the

-2. Accounting Auditor
+3. Accounting Auditor

-3. Cooperation among Corporate Auditors, Accounting Auditors and Internal Audit Departments
+4. Cooperation among Corporate Auditors, Accounting Auditors and Internal Audit Departments

 The Internal Control and Audit Office is responsible for internal audits.
-The General Manager of the Internal Control and Audit Office and three Auditors conduct internal audits of the Company and its subsidiaries throughout the year based on a pre-determined audit schedule.
+The general manager of the Internal Control and Audit Office and three auditors conduct internal audits of the Company and its subsidiaries throughout the year based on a pre-determined audit schedule.

 Outside Directors and Outside Auditors